bitsii/beEmb/README.md

 source to source transpiler supporting several output languages.
 At present the popular esp8266 is supported using the Arduino environment with Brickle generating C++.

+Stop here a second!
+If you just want to USE the firmware go to (TODO wiki url) for download and firmware burning instructions.
+Some of the downloads support full customization of controls and their pins (switch, dimmer, etc) without needing to write custom code.
+Check them out, or if you know you want to write some custom code, continue on.

 First you have to have already setup the Brickle language environment, see https://gitlab.com/bitsii/beBase (Getting Started in Readme.md) for that  (the Brickle java environment should be enough)